Jeff Ulbrich: Personal life

-Ulbrich and his wife, Cristina, have three children together.
+Ulbrich and his wife, Cristina, had three children together.
+Cristina died on July 26, 2026, after a battle with cancer.

 Ulbrich's son came to media attention in April 2025 after he was involved in a prank call to Shedeur Sanders during the 2025 NFL draft, in which his friend pretended to be Saints general manager Mickey Loomis selecting Sanders before saying "you're gonna have to wait a little bit longer."
-The son got the private phone number from his father's unlocked iPad, and later apologized for his involvement.
+Ulbrich's son got the private phone number from his father's unlocked iPad, and later apologized for his involvement.
 The NFL fined the Falcons $250,000 and Ulbrich $100,000 for the incident.
 The league said the fines stemmed from the organization’s failure to prevent the disclosure of confidential information distributed to the club in advance of the NFL Draft.